Why Your Robot Vacuum Keeps Getting Stuck and How to Stop It for Good

-What Are the Common Reasons for Robot Vacuums to Get Stuck?
+What Are the Common Reasons Robot Vacuums Get Stuck?

 Robot vacuums often get stuck due to obstacles in their path, getting caught on furniture, difficulty navigating different floor types, issues with cleaning certain surfaces, and battery or charging problems.
 By identifying and addressing these issues, you can help ensure your robot vacuum operates smoothly.